cofsthun3/Supervised-Learning/README.txt

 5. Start jupyter notebook using 'Jupyter Notebook' command in terminal
 6. Run through the code sequentially.

-If you have any questions or run into unexpected issues, please reach out cole.ofsthun@gatech.edu.
+If you have any questions or run into unexpected issues, please reach out coleofsthun@gatech.edu.
 Thank you!